Are you an INFJ who is sensitive to criticisms?

 As you read the comment, continue to stay mindful.

 Be aware of any feelings of discomfort or anger that is rising.
-Pay attention to how your body or mind want to react to the criticism.
+Pay attention to how your body or mind wants to react to the criticism.
 Perhaps you feel that your ego is shrinking and you want to defend yourself.
 Or maybe you feel a cold pang around your chest as though your heart is sinking.

-Being mindful provides you a space between the criticism and your reaction so that you can choose your words and action with intent rather than react unconsciously.
+Being mindful provides you space between the criticism and your reaction so that you can choose your words and action with intent rather than react unconsciously.
 This cuts down unnecessary conflicts and regrets that you might experience later.
 As you are reading the criticism, you might even want to pause and amp up your presence before coming back to read the criticism.

 Of course, text criticism is easier to deal with than verbal criticism.
 But turning inward and be present helps in a face-to-face situation too.
 Most of the time, when INFJs talk to others, our attention naturally flows to the other person and how they feel because of our Fe.
 But you want to be aware of how you feel too so that you know how the criticism is affecting you and your actions.